harshagrama/ATG-Artifact/README.md

 * Each configuration file can have multiple channels as a section and API attributes as options.
 * email attribute can take list of email id's with comma separated
-* configuration file "singleChannelOnly.ini" here we add guest users restricted to single channel
+* configuration file "singleChannelOnly.ini" for adding  guest users restricted to single channel
-* configuration file  "multiChannel.ini" here we add guest users, who can access more than one channel
+* configuration file  "multiChannel.ini" for adding guest users, who can access more than one channel

 * For more about supported attributes, please refer to the following link:
 * https://github.com/ErikKalkoken/slackApiDoc/blob/master/users.admin.invite.md